 Water cycle components » Atmosphere · Condensation · Evaporation · Evapotranspiration · Freshwater lakes and rivers · Groundwater flow · Groundwater storage · Ice and snow · Infiltration · Oceans · Precipitation · Snowmelt · Springs · Streamflow · Sublimation · Surface runoff

-For precipitation to happen, first tiny water droplets must condense on even tinier dust, salt, or smoke particles, which act as a nucleus.
+For precipitation to happen, first tiny water droplets must condense on even tinier dust, salt, or smoke particles, which act as a nucleus, binding them together.
 Water droplets may grow as a result of additional condensation of water vapor when the particles collide.
 If enough collisions occur to produce a droplet with a fall velocity which exceeds the cloud updraft speed, then it will fall out of the cloud as precipitation.
 This is not a trivial task since millions of cloud droplets are required to produce a single raindrop.
-A more efficient mechanism (known as the Bergeron-Findeisen process) for producing a precipitation-sized drop is through a process which leads to the rapid growth of ice crystals at the expense of the water vapor present in a cloud.
-These crystals may fall as snow, or melt and fall as rain.

-How much water falls during a storm
+How much water falls during a storm?

 What do raindrops look like?

-As Alistair Frasier explains on his web page, Bad Rain, small raindrops, those with a radius of less than 1 millimeter (mm), are spherical, like a round ball.
+Small raindrops, those with a radius of less than 1 millimeter (mm), are spherical, like a round ball.
 As droplets collide and grow in size, the bottom of the drop begins to be affected by the resistance of the air it is falling through.
 The bottom of the drop starts to flatten out until at about 2-3 mm in diameter the bottom is quite flat with an indention in the middle - much like a hamburger bun.
 Raindrops don't stop growing at 3 millimeters, though, and when they reach about 4-5 mm, things really fall apart.
 At this size, the indentation in the bottom greatly expands forming something like a parachute.
 The parachute doesn't last long, though, and the large drop breaks up into smaller drops.

 Precipitation rates vary geographically and over time